Metro-Boege/Service_API_Example/Readme.md

 # SERVICE API EXAMPLE

-This project is an example to show how to communicate with the service METRO Data Server to retreive data from device (M400 for example).
+This project is an example to show how to communicate with the service METRO Data Server to retrieve data from device (M400 for example).

-Getting datas from service is available only in MetroDataServer version 1.8.0.0 and higher.
+Getting data from service is available only in MetroDataServer version 1.8.0.0 and higher.

 ## Introduction

-METRO Data Server is a service able to receive data from MBNet and convert them into various file format (.csv, .xlsx...).
-However, it can also send these datas by HTTP to an API or any other application that can accept HTTP request.
+METRO Data Server is a service able to receive data from MBNet and convert them into various file formats (.csv, .xlsx...).
+However, it can also send these data by HTTP to an API or any other application that can accept HTTP request.

 ## Version 1.8